himaj47/Qt-FROS-Custom-Widget/README.md

-# Python module for FROS-GUI
+# Qt Custom Widget for FROS-GUI